Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

-It is significant to call to mind that Arab authorities, at large, used to align their policy-making orientation in concert with U.S. administration even when they were at odds, like on Iraq and Iran.
-Nevertheless, in view of the current U.S. strategy toward Syria and Lebanon, Arab governments became so provoked to which they publicly rebuff Obama’s Middle East policy and rebuke the dead-end approaches of United Nations.
+It is significant to call to mind that Arab authorities, at large, used to align their policy-making orientation in concert with the U.S. administration even when they were at odds, like on Iraq and Iran.
+Yet, in view of the current U.S. strategy concerning Syria and Lebanon, Arab governments became so provoked at which they publicly rebuff Obama’s Middle East policy and rebuke the dead-end approaches of the United Nations.

-Over and above Arab objections, one cannot minifies the impact of the recent official criticism of Israeli authorities and the ongoing strong argufy between Israeli prime minister, Benjamin Netanyahu, and president Obama over Iran’s nukes program and some other issues.
-In addition to those transnational disapprovals, we witness a number of U.S. top officials picking apart Mr. Obama faulty Middle East strategy much more than Middle East politicos.
-The most recent explicit critiques and tough statements of Obama’s two voluntarily resigned defense secretaries (Robert M. Gates and Leon E. Panetta) along with other prominent American politicians concerning Obama’s Middle East strategy have added much weight to the issue of competency and credibility of the current president of the world’s sole super power
+Over and above Arab objections, one cannot minifies the impact of the recent official criticism of Israeli authorities and the ongoing strong argufy between Israeli prime minister, Benjamin Netanyahu, and President Obama over Iran’s nukes program and some other issues.
+Besides those transnational disapprovals, we witness many U.S. top officials picking apart Mr. Obama faulty Middle East strategy much more than most Middle East politicos.
+The most recent explicit critiques and tough statements of Obama’s Middle East strategy brought forward by his two voluntarily resigned defense secretaries (Robert M. Gates and Leon E. Panetta) and other prominent American politicians have added much weight to the question of lack of competency and credibility of the current president of the world’s sole superpower

 Such being the case, it is sensible to review, fairly and squarely, whether these serious allegations have grounds or it is just a moment of political adverts.
-Alas, given the record of president Obama misplays, it is almost impossible to any observer or political analyst to deny the factuality of most of those blames.
+Alas, given the record of president Obama misplays, it is almost impossible to any observer or political analyst to deny the factuality of all blame.

-Thereon, they find that they do not see the promised self-governing Palestinian state on the world map, nor have regional security advantages or special political prerogatives in Lebanon, Syria, Palestine, Yemen, Sudan, for example.
-On top of that, they see Iraq roving in the Iranian orbit, while the possibility of losing Syria, Bahrain and Lebanon to pro-Iran factions is on the rise.
+Thereon, they find that they do not see the promised self-governing Palestinian state on the world map nor have regional security advantages or political prerogatives in Lebanon, Syria, Palestine, Yemen, Sudan, for example.
+On top of that, they see Iraq roving in the Iranian orbit, while the possibility of losing Syria, Bahrain, and Lebanon to pro-Iran factions is on the rise.
 Meanwhile, the U.S. is busy in delivering falsifications for leaving the Arab world to skin-dive Middle East’s deep waters alone.
-Contrastingly, Arabs, and the world, are witnessing the decisiveness of the Russian leadership and commitment of the Iranian regime in defending and supporting their Syrian ally, regardless of his proven war crimes.
+Contrastingly, Arabs and the world are witnessing the decisiveness of the Russian leadership and commitment of the Iranian regime in defending and supporting their Syrian ally, despite Assad’s proven war crimes.

 Apart from discussing, at this instance, the required remedies to pacify and redefine the Arab-U.S. relations, which should have been done years before, so that a genuine strategic partnership can be reborn to serve the mutual interests of both ends—not only those of the U.S.

 However, once you look to the United States, the issue is more decisive and very momentous since America is the sole world-beating power of this era.
-Unfortunately, there is a world-wide belief that America, thus and so the world, needs now more than ever leaders, like Abraham Lincoln and F. D. Roosevelt, who have the capability, fortitude and political morality to cope with the profound challenges of our time.
+Unfortunately, there is a worldwide belief that America, and hence the world, needs now more than ever leaders, like Abraham Lincoln and F. D. Roosevelt, who have the capability, fortitude, and political morality to cope with the profound challenges of our time.

-Arab and western statesmen alike should think over how the resoluteness and decisiveness of Winston Churchill and Margaret Thatcher saved and revitalized United Kingdom, and how the integrity and credibility of Charles de Gaulle salvaged and revived France so that to vivify their countries and, most of all, create a safe world to future generations.
+Arab and western statesmen alike should think over how the resoluteness and decisiveness of Winston Churchill and Margaret Thatcher saved and revitalized the United Kingdom, and how the integrity and credibility of Charles de Gaulle salvaged and revived France, so that to vivify their countries and, most importantly, create a safe world to future generations.

 Until then, the current U.S. Administration should bear in mind that once its bald eagle dares not to fly, eastern raptors will take over.